danielshulee/CyVerse-NEON-Browser/README.md

 ### Features

 First, this app displays relevant features of NEON and their operations on a map.
-Users can view and filter map features such as NEON [Field Sites](https://www.neonscience.org/field-sites), NEON domains, [AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) flight boxes, and field site sublocations (plots, grids, sensors).
+Users can view and filter map features such as NEON [Field Sites](https://www.neonscience.org/field-sites), NEON domains, [AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) flight boxes, and sublocations within field sites (plots, grids, sensors).

 <**image/gif**>